-Heng Xu Faculty Fellow-in-Residence Department of Information Technology and Analytics
+Heng Xu Faculty Fellow-in-Residence Information Technology & Analytics

 Dr. Heng Xu is a Professor of Information Technology and Analytics in the Kogod School of Business at the American University.
 Before joining Kogod in 2018, she served as a faculty member at the Pennsylvania State University for 12 years, as well as a program director at the National Science Foundation for 3 years.
 She has also served on a broad spectrum of national leadership committees including co-chairing the Federal Privacy R&D Inter-agency Working Group in 2016, and serving on the National Academies Committee on Open Science in 2017-2018.